 - Review issues identified by external regulators and remarks by auditor

-- Review progressed report from management and Company's legal advisor regarding key issues on conforming to the relevant laws and regulations
+- Acknowledge progressed report from management and Company’s legal advisor regarding key issues on conforming to the relevant laws and regulations

 - Report its performance for acknowledgement and consideration once every quarter

-- Review any reports prepared by the Company regarding duties and responsibilities of the Audit Committee
+- Review any reports prepared by CPN, regarding duties and responsibilities of the Committee

-- Prepare Audit Committee 's annual performance report in accordance to SET's guideline and signed by the Chairman of the Audit Committee as well as disclose it in the Company's annual report
+- Prepare the Committee’s annual performance report in accordance to SET’s guideline and signed by the Chairman of the Committee as well as disclose it in the Company’s annual report

-- In case of any suspicious transactions or actions that may significantly affect the Company's financial status and performance, the Audit Committee shall report the findings to the Board to make any improvement or correction in a timely manner as seen appropriate by the committee.
+- In case of any suspicious transactions or actions that may significantly affect the Company’s financial status and performance, the Committee shall report the findings to the Board to make any improvement or correction in a timely manner as seen appropriate by the Committee.
 Detailed are displayed below: